 Workers’ compensation is a no-fault system.
 Injured construction workers can usually recover compensation even if they were partly–or mostly–responsible for an accident.

-However, under Florida’s shared fault rules, you can hold other responsible parties accountable even if you were mostly to blame.
+However, under Florida’s shared fault rules, you can hold other responsible parties accountable even if you were partially to blame – so long as you were not mostly to blame.